Skunks are small-bodied mammals that originated from the family Mephitidae.

 Habitat

-Wild skunks inhabit forest edges, grasslands, deserts and woodlands.
-They can also live in abandoned buildings, burrows, within hollow logs and under big rocks.
+Wild skunks inhabit forest edges, grasslands, deserts, and woodlands.
+They can also live in abandoned buildings caves, within hollow logs, and under big rocks.
 Captive skunks can be found in human settlements as pets.

 Reproduction

-Skunks breed during the early part of the spring season, and they are polygynous in nature.
+Skunks breed during the early spring season, and they are polygynous.
 This means that successful males are allowed to mate with more females.

-Kits (baby skunks) are born deaf and blind but already coated with soft fur.
-Their eyes are opened after an estimated three weeks, and they stop suckling at about two months of age.
+Kits (baby skunks) are born deaf and blind but coated with soft fur.
+Their eyes are opened after an estimated three weeks, and they stop suckling at about two months.

 The young skunks live with their mother till they are sexually mature and ready to mate.
 This usually happens when they are approaching one year of age.
 The male skunks play no role in the upbringing of its kits.

-The mother skunk is very protective of her offsprings and sprays at any sign of danger.
+The mother skunk is very protective of her offspring and sprays at any sign of danger.

-All the species of skunks excluding the pygmy spotted skunks are listed as “Least Concern”.
-The excluded specie is tagged “Vulnerable” because of loss of its population.
-The loss is estimated to be over 30% in the past 90 years.
+All the species of skunks, excluding the pygmy spotted skunks, are listed as “Least Concern.”
+The excluded species is tagged “Vulnerable” because of its population loss.
+The loss is over 30% in the past 90 years.